GeorgeNady/trivia_api/backend/README.md

             "category": 5,
             "difficulty": 4,
             "id": 4,
-            "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
+            "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Least?"
         },
         {
             "answer": "Maya Angelou",